valecanto/sql-docs/azure-sql/database/json-features.md

 EXEC InsertProduct 'Toy car', '{"Price":50,"Color":"White","tags":["toy","children","games"]}'
 ```

-Any client-side language or library that works with string data in Azure SQL Database and Azure SQL Managed Instance will also work with JSON data.
-JSON can be stored in any table that supports the NVARCHAR type, such as a Memory-optimized table or a System-versioned table.
+Any client-side language or library that works with string data will also work with JSON data.
+JSON can be stored in any table that supports the **nvarchar** type, such as a Memory-optimized table or a System-versioned table.
 JSON does not introduce any constraint either in the client-side code or in the database layer.

 ## Querying JSON data

 If you have data formatted as JSON stored in Azure SQL tables, JSON functions let you use this data in any SQL query.

-JSON functions that are available in Azure SQL Database and Azure SQL Managed Instance let you treat data formatted as JSON as any other SQL data type.
+[JSON functions](/sql/t-sql/functions/json-functions-transact-sql) let you treat data formatted as JSON as any other SQL data type.
 You can easily extract values from the JSON text, and use JSON data in any query:

 ```sql
 select Id, Title, JSON_VALUE(Data, '$.Color'), JSON_QUERY(Data, '$.tags')